DOCA NVMe Emulation Application Guide

 NVMe Driver in SPDK

-In the context of NVMe storage, the initiator is the host system that needs to access an NVMe storage device to send or retrieve data.
-The driver is responsible for generating and sending the appropriate commands, such as read and write operations.
-The driver uses the transport to communicate with the NVMe target.
-The transport sends those commands either over a network in the case of a remote target or directly to a local NVMe device through the PCIe bus.
-The target receives these requests from the initiator, processes them, and responds with the data or completion status.
+In the context of NVMe storage, the initiator is the host system that needs to access an NVMe storage device to send data or retrieve data from an NVMe storage device, and the driver is responsible for generating and sending the appropriate commands such as read and write. the driver uses the transport to communicate with the NVMe target. the transport sends those commands either over a network in case of remote target or directly to a local NVMe device through the PCIe bus.
+The target receives these requests from the initiator, processes them and responds back with the data or completion status.

 RPC Server

 SPDK's Remote Procedure Call (RPC) server provides a flexible interface for clients to interact with various SPDK services, such as NVMe-oF, block devices (bdevs), and other storage subsystems.
 The server is based on JSON-RPC and runs within the SPDK application, allowing external clients to dynamically configure, control, and manage SPDK components without the need for application restarts.
 Through RPC requests, users can create, delete, or query subsystems, configure network storage layers, and manage NVMe-oF targets.
-The main functionality of the RPC server is to process incoming RPC commands, which are usually in JSON format, execute the functions based on the RPC requests, and return the results to the client.
+The main functionality of RPC server is to process incoming RPC commands that are usually in JSON format, to execute the functions based on the RPC requests and to return the result back to the client.

 The RPC server runs within the SPDK application.